ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 ![how it works](/img/localizationProgramGuideline/localization-program.png)

 The TownSquare Labs Localization Program comprises several key components.
-This chapter provides an overview of how the localization operates, helping you understand how it works and how to use it effectively.
+This chapter provides an overview of localization, helping you understand how it works and how to use it effectively.

 Within this system, we integrate several applications to function seamlessly as a unified program: